bradbell/xrst/sphinx/test_out/indent_example.rst

 Discussion
 **********
-The file below demonstrates indenting an entire xrst section.
+The file below demonstrates indenting an entire xrst page.
 Note that underling headings works even though it is indented.

 .. _indent_example@this_example_file: